 Your proxy is being solicited for the Annual Meeting of Shareholders of Hubbell Incorporated (the "Annual Meeting"), or any adjournment, continuation or postponement of the Annual Meeting, on behalf of the Board of Directors of the Company.
 Hubbell pays the cost of soliciting your proxy.
-On March 23, 2020, we mailed a Notice of the Internet Availability of Proxy Materials to all shareholders of record advising that they could view all of the proxy materials (Proxy Statement, Proxy Card and Annual Report on Form 10-K) online at www.proxyvote.com free of charge, or request in writing a paper or email copy of the proxy materials online to reduce the environmental impact and cost of our proxy solicitation.
+On March 23, 2020, we mailed a Notice of the Internet Availability of Proxy Materials to all shareholders of record advising that they could view all of the proxy materials (Proxy Statement, Proxy Card and Annual Report on Form 10-K) online at www.proxvvote.com free of charge, or request in writing a paper or email copy of the proxy materials free of charge.
+We encourage all shareholders to access their proxy materials online to reduce the environmental impact and cost of our proxy solicitation.
 You may request a paper or email copy of the materials using any of the following methods: